-Skill and Description Learning Objectives Resources Related Certifications Create a portfolio for a job in real-time development To successfully begin a career journey in their chosen industry, students should take an active role in choosing, achieving, and demonstrating competency in their learning goals and using that knowledge to prepare for work.
+Create a portfolio for a job in real-time development To successfully begin a career journey in their chosen industry, students should take an active role in choosing, achieving, and demonstrating competency in their learning goals and using that knowledge to prepare for work.
 Assessment suggestion: Have students write a short description of a specific role or set of roles in a game studio, explaining the skills required to complete the role successfully, the kinds of duties usually associated with the role, and the expectations that the role requires of applicants.
-Describe the goals, purposes, and uses of a portfolio Describe various types of portfolios Describe tools for building a portfolio Explain what goes into a professional portfolio Plan a portfolio by using a flowchart Organize content in a portfolio • Introduction to portfolios Lead projects in the real-time development cycle Explain how downloaded AssetBundles and content catalogs are cached Unity Learn ■ Roles and careers for real-time creators

-In the industry, successful teams

-use various technologies within a

-design process to identify and

-solve problems by creating new,

-practical, or imaginative
+Describe the goals, purposes, and uses of a portfolio Describe various types of portfolios Describe tools for building a portfolio Explain what goes into a professional portfolio Plan a portfolio by using a flowchart Organize content in a portfolio • Introduction to portfolios Lead projects in the real-time development cycle In the industry, successful teams use various technologies within a design process to identify and solve problems by creating new, Explain how downloaded AssetBundles and content catalogs are cached Advise clients with contextual information to make the technology • Roles and careers for real-time creators • Career research and preparation • Develop your learning plan unity.com | 90 © 2024 Unity Technologies practical, or imaginative solutions.
+Assessment suggestion: Describe and enact the steps of iterative design: identifying a problem, researching the context, enacting a solution, and iterating on the solution. more understandable to them • Solve problems to address client needs with efficiency and creativity • Job preparation Manage projects in the real-time development cycle In the industry, successful teams use various technologies within a design process to identify and solve problems by creating new, practical, or imaginative solutions.
+Assessment suggestion: Describe and enact the steps of iterative design: identifying a problem, researching the context, enacting a solution, and iterating on the solution.
+Explain the importance of time management in the project management process Explain the roles of communication and professionalism in the project management process Organize a QA testing plan for a project Explain the reasons to conduct a retrospective after a project is completed Introduction to project management and teamwork Introduction to user feedback and testing The real-time production cycle Plan projects in the real-time development cycle Explain the importance of defining purpose, goal, and audience Unity Learn • Introduction to real-time 3D experience design

-solutions.

-Assessment suggestion:

-Describe and enact the steps of iterative design: identifying a problem, researching the context, enacting a solution, and iterating on the solution.